pyohio/pyohio-static-website/2025/src/pages/attend/refreshments-and-meals.md

 ## Conference Refreshments

 - **Coffee** (regular and decaf)
 - **Hot water** with assorted tea bags
 - **Ice water**

-Available at the following times:
+Set out at the following times:

 - **Saturday:** 7:30am and 1:30pm
 - **Sunday:** 11:15am

-In addition, there are [water refill stations](https://www.csuohio.edu/sustainability/water-refill-stations) located near the restrooms on the 1st, 2nd, and 3rd floors.
+In addition, there are [water fill stations](https://www.csuohio.edu/sustainability/water-refill-stations) located near the restrooms on the 1st, 2nd, and 3rd floors.
 We suggest bringing your own water bottle!

 ## Meal Suggestions

-There are *many* places to find food in the area - here are some organizer recommendations:
+There are many places to find food in the area but here are some organizer recommendations:

 - **Masthead** - Brewery with pizzas and sandwiches.
 Great for larger groups because of picnic table seating and individual payment at order time
 - **Bombay Chaat** - Casual Indian street fare